zackr493/ChatApp/README.md

 | Theoretical Max | ~82 |
 | Efficiency | ~98% |

-With 82 dedicated server slots — one per client — every client was assigned immediately with no queuing.
+With 82 dedicated server slots, one per client, every client was assigned immediately with no queuing.
 14 seconds wall clock time reflects purely the chat duration with near-zero wait time.